vcedeno/PLOS_ONE_Pipelines_Supporting_Information/README.md

 composable.
 We say that the pipelines in this repo contain the “pipeline framework” code for extensibility to other pipelines.

+* S1 _ Software _ Table _ 5
+  * property-inference-pipeline
   * json-schema: This folder contains the pipeline configuration files and datasets.
       - h1: Dataset for the function h1, that generates the properties for a Markovian transition matrix.
       - h2: Dataset for the function h2, that outputs a file with the properties for an adapted conditional random fields (CRF) model.
       - inputTransformation:
    	    - datasets: Transformation data in the file h1.json.
    	    - schemas: Transformation schema in the file h1.json.
 The JSON schemas control the accessing of the input files in the datasets folder.
   * src:
       - h1: Function h1 generates the properties for a Markovian transition matrix.
       - h2: Function h1outputs a file with the properties for an adapted conditional random fields (CRF) model.
       - property-inference-pipeline.py: code that runs the pipeline.
       - validateJson.py : code that check files against their JSON schema and terminate gracefully if a verification fails.

 ### Invocation